TMHSDigital/offensive-defense-methods/offensive-defense-methods/README.md

 - [Tools and Utilities](resources/tools.md)

 ## License
+## License
-This project is licensed under the "Do No Harm" License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the 'Do No Harm' License - see the [LICENSE](LICENSE) file for details.